|See lists of current and past graduate fellows supported by Maryland Sea Grant.|

 Maryland Sea Grant invites researchers who have already received notice of a pending award from the program to apply for funding to support a graduate student as a Research Fellow.

 Students cannot apply directly to Maryland Sea Grant for a Research Fellowship; interested candidates should contact a principal investigator with whom they wish to study.

-Research Fellowships awarded as part of the 2016-2018 Maryland Sea Grant biennial funding cycle will provide two years of funding support, contingent on Maryland Sea Grant’s receiving funding from NOAA.
-Because of funding constraints, it may not be possible to award fellowships to all funded projects in 2016-2018.
+Research Fellowships awarded as part of the 2020-2022 Maryland Sea Grant biennial funding cycle will provide two years of funding support, contingent on Maryland Sea Grant’s receiving funding from NOAA.
+Because of funding constraints, it may not be possible to award fellowships to all funded projects.

 To apply for money to support a Research Fellow, principal investigators are required to submit the following:

 - Statement (two to three pages) that outlines the role of the student in the project as well as preliminary plans for integrating the student into the project’s outreach efforts.